powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 * "Jumper shield at work site" means that the shield on the worked cable is jumpered across the cut cable.

+* The option "Connect phases together" connects the phase of the worked cable to help evaluate touch voltages once the phases have been joined back together.

+* The system voltage and substation ground resistance have no effect on this model because the model is driven by the GPR voltage.
+The system voltage, fault current available, and substation ground resistance will all affect how high the GPR can go.

 * The manhole grounds should also include customer grounds.
 The customer grounds are often better than utility grounds.

-* The earth resistivity has a small effect in the app because the substation and manhole ground resistances are specified seperately.
+* The earth resistivity has a small effect in the app because the substation and manhole ground resistances are specified separately.
 These resistances are directly influenced by the earth resistivity.

 * You can model floating phases as a protection option.
 To float the phase of